-The Ensemble Award is a scholarship for non-major musicians who are interested in taking private lessons in the Conservatory.
+The Ensemble Award is an opportunity for those who are interested in taking private lessons in the Conservatory who will not be music majors or minors.
 Winners of the award receive free private lessons and must participate in an ensemble to retain the award.
 Ensemble Award winners populate all of our major bands, choirs and orchestra and are an integral part of music making at Lawrence.

-Candidates for the scholarship must complete a standard conservatory audition, either here in Appleton or at one of the regional sites around the country.
+Candidates for the scholarship must complete a standard conservatory audition.
 More information on the audition process can be found on the Conservatory Admissions page.

 *Note: Piano is not eligible for the Ensemble Award.*

 Yes - applicants interested in the Ensemble Award can apply to an Early Action deadline (November) and Regular Decision (January).